3 Ways I Use Checklists To Stay Organized at PixieBrix

 Now I can access that list anywhere that I want and any time I want by opening the quick bar.
 The sidebar even saves the status of what I have checked off already if i leave the page or refresh it.
 Once I complete all the items the checklist goes away and is removed from my to do list!

-These are just a couple of ideas for checklists, but members in our community are coming up with new ideas and blueprints all the time!
-Keep an eye on the marketplace to see all the checklist blueprints and find ones that make sense for you and your workflows.
+These are just a couple of ideas for checklists, but members in our community are coming up with new ideas and mods all the time!
+Keep an eye on the marketplace to see all the checklist mods and find ones that make sense for you and your workflows.
 Or, you could build your own!
 If you need any help, come join us in the PixieBrix Slack community and we'll be happy to help you out.